insightindustry/validator-collection/docs/index.rst

 may raise different exceptions depending on the reason.
-In most cases, this will be a :class:`ValueError` though it can sometimes be a :class:`TypeError`, or an :class:`AttributeError`, etc. For specifics on each validator's likely exceptions and what can cause them, please review the :doc:`Validator Reference`.
+In most cases, this will be a :class:`ValueError` though it can sometimes be a :class:`TypeError`, or an :class:`AttributeError`, etc. For specifics on each validator's likely exceptions and what can cause them, please review the :doc:`Validator Reference <validators>`.

 .. hint::

-  Some validators (particularly numeric ones like :ref:`integer <validators.integer>`) have additional options which are used to make sure the value meets criteria that you set for it.
+  Some validators (particularly numeric ones like :func:`integer <validator_collection.validators.integer>`) have additional options which are used to make sure the value meets criteria that you set for it.
 These options are always included as keyword arguments *after* the ``allow_empty`` argument, and are documented for each validator below.

 .. _checkers-explained: